ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/filters-exact-match.md

 ## Problem

 If you use the normal filter `| filter:search` with an input field, you also getting substrings of your search.
 But it's easy to do an exact matching.

 ## Solution

 The filter filter has a third argument which allows for exact matching

-We have an array of object like `[{ name: 'John', gender: 'male' }, { name: 'Anne',
+We have an array of objects like `[{ name: 'John', gender: 'male' }, { name: 'Anne',
 gender: 'female' }]`.
 If we would filter for `male` with the default filter filter we would get also all females.